rcshill/angle_from_points/README.md

 5) Select the last two points that define the second line.
 6) The smallest angle between the lines defined by each set of two points is displayed.
 7) This can be repeated as many times as is desired.

+Source:
+The sourcecode for the plugin is available in angle_from_points.java